 Although never completed, the Temple of Artemis was built as a shrine to the patron goddess of Gerasa.
 It lies inside the large courtyard of the sanctuary.

-Construction of the template began in the 2nd century AD, however, only 12 columns out of a planned total of 32 were erected.
+Construction of the temple began in the 2nd century AD, however, only 12 columns out of a planned total of 32 were erected.
 The temple sits on an extensive system of underground vaults, the exact purpose of which is not known.
 At the back is an adytum, or inner shrine, where only the Roman priest would be permitted.

 Worshippers would cross a bridge and then encounter this magnificent gateway.
 Its four colossal columns were aligned with the colonnades of the street and the entryway was richly decorated and comprised three openings.